top of page

 6. Why do you Microchip your puppies?

 I take Holding Fees (deposits) for current and future litters because I do not want to produce puppies that I cannot place.
 I want to know that I have families waiting.
 And families on my Waiting List must be patient!
 The reward will be worth the wait, I can assure you.
-From the time I do a breeding to the time the puppies are ready to go home is approximately four (4) months.
+From the time I do a breeding until the time the puppies are ready to go home is approximately four (4) months.
 Gestation is 63 days and then I keep the puppies until they are 8 to 10 weeks old.
 There is a lot of time, hard work, money and commitment that go into producing a litter.
 Raising puppies is not anything you can put a price on.
 Find a breeder that you are comfortable with.
-Their breeding philosophy should make sense to you and your personal ethics.
+Their philosophy regarding breeding and raising of dogs should make sense to you and your personal ethics.
 Then all that's left to do is be patient and hurry up and WAIT!!!

-8. What are your thoughts on training classes?
+10. What are your thoughts on training classes?

 Training is the kindest thing you could ever do for your puppy.
 A well-rounded puppy needs some basic obedience training to make them an enjoyable member of the family.
 Teaching them what’s right and wrong is not only the fair thing to do, but it’s necessary for a dog to live a safe and happy life.
 I can assist you in find a training class if you need help locating one near you.
+Training classes are a good way to socialize your puppy and will provide you with the knowledge of how to train your dog.
+Providing a copy of your puppy's titer test results should satisfy anyone who wants proof of vaccinations.
+You've actually gone even further by verifying that your puppy is truly immunized and protected.

 bottom of page